Replacing Rear Lights(including rear bumper removal and replacement)

 For the obsessive detailers amongst us, NOW is your opportunity to clean all those bits that will never be seen until you do this job again.

-With the new drain holes drilled, the lamp assemblies should go back into place quite easily, attaching via the 6 captive bolts.
+The lamp assemblies should go back into place quite easily, attaching via the 6 captive bolts.

 The bumper can then be test fitted to make sure that everything (including new bulb holders) is working